wang-bin/capi/README.md

 There is a tool to help you generate header and source: https://github.com/wang-bin/mkapi

 The tool is based on clang 3.4.

+All you need to do is simply run the tool and use the generated files in your project, maybe with a few modifications.

 Run `make` to build the tool then run `./mkapi.sh -name zlib zlib.h -I` to generate zlib_api.h and zlib_api.cpp.